-- (1) A student's program must be approved by an advisor in the appropriate Faculty prior to the start of each Fall/Winter. - (2) Within the ★150 program, a student must complete a minimum of ★72 in Science. ★45 in Education and ★18 in Arts. - (3) In the major, at least ★12 must be in 300-level or higher courses taken while registered in the BSc/BEd Combined degree at the University of Alberta. - (4) In the minor, at least ★6 must be in 300-level or higher courses taken while registered in the BSc/BEd Combined degree at the University of Alberta. - (5) Normally, no more than ★42 at the 100-level are permitted in the combined degrees program.
+- A student's program must be approved by an advisor in the appropriate Faculty prior to the start of each Fall/Winter. - (2) Within the ★150 program, a student must complete a minimum of ★72 in Science, ★48 in Education and ★18 in Arts. - (3) In the major, at least ★12 must be in 300-level or higher courses taken while registered in the BSc (Specialization in Science and Education)/BEd (Secondary) program at the University of Alberta. - (4) In the minor, at least ★6 must be in 300-level or higher courses taken while registered in the BSc (Specialization in Science and Education)/BEd (Secondary) program at the University of Alberta. - (5) No more than ★42 at the 100-level are permitted in the BSc (Specialization in Science and Education)/BEd (Secondary) program.